Malaysia new PM faces tall task in uniting polarized society

 “Malaysia has a new PM, with essentially the old politics and players.
 It's back to the past: UMNO is now in PM seat, returning to power to though elite bargains despite being booted out for corruption in 2018," said Bridget Welsh, a Southeast Asian expert with Malaysia's Nottingham University.

+Ismail took the oath of office before King Sultan Abdullah Sultan Ahmad Shah during a brief ceremony at the national palace witnessed by leaders in the prime minister's alliance, including Muhyiddin.

-Ismail, 61, faces a distrustful public amid public anger over the previous government's inconsistent policies and perceived failure in tackling the pandemic.
+Ismail, 61, faces a distrustful public, amid popular anger over the previous government's inconsistent policies and perceived failure in tackling the pandemic.
 Malaysia has one of the world’s highest infection rates and deaths per capita, despite a seven-month state of emergency and a lockdown since June.

 Daily new infections have more than doubled since June to hit a record 23,564 on Friday, bringing the country’s total to over 1.5 million cases.
 Deaths have surged to above 13,000.
 The central bank has cut its estimated growth forecast this year to between 3% and 4% due to the lockdown.